St Peter's School

 During the school holidays, medical treatment can be obtained either privately or through the NHS as a ‘temporary resident’.
 No pupil should transfer from the School Doctor’s list until after leaving School.

-School has a resident nurse in the Medical Centre where pupils can obtain treatment for minor injuries/illness which happen at school.
+Day pupils have full access to the onsite Medical Centre where they can obtain treatment for minor injuries/illness which happen at school.
 If a day pupil is injured or ill at School, parents are informed, therefore it is essential that Housemasters/mistresses have a current emergency phone number.

 Consent to Treatment